 04 of 10

 There's great style in this set of shirt and trousers for Tall Barbie, but it's just the beginning of the printable patterns from Chellywood.
-She has designs available for all sizes of Barbies, plus other fashion dolls.
-And most come with free video tutorials too!Continue to 5 of 10 below.
+She offers designs available for all sizes of Barbies, plus other fashion dolls—most come with free video tutorials.Continue to 5 of 10 below.

 06 of 10

 07 of 10

-Sew up a ruffly apron and add style to any doll's simple outfit!
+Sew up a ruffly apron and use it to add flair to any doll's simple outfit.
 By adding trim to the edge of this half-circle apron, you get a unique look and one that you can change up with different materials.
 Plus, it has the look of a full skirt without any special fasteners.

 08 of 10